emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-12-11-Merchandise Planning for An Online Apparel Retailer.md

 Merchandise planning is a process where we determine *right products* at the *right quantity* at the *right price* in the *right place* at the *right time* while meeting company's financial goals.
-Our objective is to explain steps of merchandise planning with examples.
+Our objective in this post is to explain steps of merchandise planning with examples.

 ![_config.yml]({{ site.baseurl }}/images//2019-12-11-Merchandise Planning for An Online Apparel Retailer/store.jpg)

 ## Retailer XYZ

-XYZ has four selling seasons;
-Spring (SP), Summer (SU), Fall (FA), and Holiday (HO).
+XYZ sells women apparel products online.
+They have four selling seasons; Spring (SP), Summer (SU), Fall (FA), and Holiday (HO).
 Company's objective is to plan SP2020 merchandise.

+### Merchandise

 XYZ's merchandise follows a hierarchical structure (see Figure 1).